dpt17/sypha/README.md

 TODO

+# tools

+A collection of scripts and/or tiny apps that don't merit their own focused repo

-Note: other languages will be added as needed
+Note: other languages will be added in due course